 What is SOC 2 Compliance?

-Developed by the American Association of Certified Public Accountants (AICPA), the SOC 2 certification defines criteria for the proper use and handling of customer data based on a model of five “Trust Service Principles”
+Developed by the American Institute of CPAs (Certified Public Accountants) (AICPA), the SOC 2 certification defines criteria for the proper use and handling of customer data based on a model of five “Trust Service Principles”

-Security pertains to the measures the organisation has in place to prevent unauthorised access to systems, such as firewalls, access controls, intrusion detection and two-factor authentication.
+Security pertains to the measures the organisation has in place to prevent unauthorised access to systems.
+These include risk management solutions such as firewalls, access controls, intrusion detection and two-factor authentication.
 Implementing these SOC 2 requirements demonstrates that the organisation has effective measures in place to prevent improper use of information, unauthorised data removal, or software use by nefarious actors.